ComposableFi/composable/frame/mosaic/README.md

 ### The Relayer Interface

-The Relayer interface provides the necessary functionality for managing the constrains of the Relayer and exposing the functionality needed by the Relayer to conduct transactions.
+The Relayer interface provides the necessary functionality for managing the constraints of the Relayer and exposing the functionality needed by the Relayer to conduct transactions.
 The Relayer, while operating on this network, is constrained by the set budget, supported networks, and the maximum transaction sizes for those networks.
 The Relayer will need to be able to accept new